Nyssa Raatko

-Nyssa Raatko is a supervillain in DC Comics.
-Nyssa Raatko was created by Greg Rucka and Klaus Janson for the Batman series of comic books.
-She is an enemy of Batman, a daughter of Ra's al Ghul and the older half-sister of Talia.
+Nyssa Raatko is a supervillain appearing in American comic books published by DC Comics.
+She was created by Greg Rucka and Klaus Janson for the Batman series of comic books.
+Nyssa is an enemy of Batman, a daughter of Ra's al Ghul, and the older half-sister of Talia.

 Nyssa made her first live-action appearance as a recurring character on the Arrowverse television series Arrow, starting in the second season, played by Katrina Law.
 She also appeared in the final season of Gotham, portrayed by Jaime Murray.

 Fictional character biography

 In Batman: Death and the Maidens, it is revealed that Ra's al Ghul and a Russian-Jewish peasant woman had a love child named Nyssa born during his travels in Russia in the 18th century.
 Enamored by the romantic stories that her mother told her about Ra's as a child, Nyssa sets out to find her father and eventually locates him at his headquarters in North Africa.

 Impressed by her beauty, warrior skills, and determination and ability to locate him, he promotes her as his right hand associate and they go on adventures together.
 Ra's is so impressed with her abilities, he even allows Nyssa to use his Lazarus Pits.
 Like her sister Talia, Nyssa eventually becomes disenchanted with Ra's genocidal plans to "cleanse the Earth", and disassociates herself from her father sometime in the early 20th century.
 Ra's reluctantly approves this, believing that she will return to him and that she or her children will become his future heirs.
 To his disappointment, Nyssa refuses to give herself or her family to him, causing him to disown her permanently.
 He does however allow her to keep a Lazarus Pit for herself which helps her survive until the modern times.